achingbrain/electron-adventure/exercises/react/problem.md

 Since this is an electron workshopper we're going to use a repo that has already contains the relevant boilerplate.

-Clone the repo `achingbrain/electron-adventure-solution` and check out the `react` tag.
+Clone the repo `achingbrain/electron-adventure-solution` and check out `react`.

 ```
 $ git clone https://github.com/achingbrain/electron-adventure-solution